damien-dupre/dcu-r-tutorials/slides/slide_02_13.md

 <img src="img_02_13_02.png" width="75%">

-For `pivot_longer()` the new variable are in quotation marks because they are not present in the existing `gapminder_wider` table whereas `country` is and has no quotation mark.
+For `pivot_longer()` the new variables are in quotation marks because they are not present in the existing `gapminder_wider` table whereas `country` is and has no quotation mark.

 ---